-Students who wish to withdraw from their program after March 1st need to notify Molly DeStafney (mldestafney@wm.edu), Laura McDonald (lbmcdonald@wm.edu) or Marina Knapp (mpknapp@wm.edu) in writing and/or fill out a cancellation form.
+Students who wish to withdraw from their program after March 4th need to notify Molly DeStafney (mldestafney@wm.edu) or Sarah Mullen (semullen@wm.edu) in writing and fill out a cancellation form.

 In the event of voluntary withdrawal or removal from the program, no refund will be made.